 - Do not force material into the router.

 - Don’t try to increase the depth of the cut by inserting less of the shank into the collet.

-- If the bit is acting up or breaks, shut down the machine straight away.
+- If the bit acts up or breaks, shut down the machine immediately before troubleshooting the problem.

 - Do not use non-routing tools, even though their shanks may fit in the collet.

 - Clean the machine and the floor around it after every use.

 - Maintain your CNC router diligently Replace parts as necessary when they show considerable wear and tear.

 Improve Workplace Safety With Reliable CNC Routers From CAMaster

 At CAMaster, we know how crucial high-quality CNC routers and plasma cutters are for your industry.
 As a leading manufacturer and supplier of highly efficient machinery, we help you build a safer space and meet your productivity goals with our top-quality CNC machines.